 “Inflation is not all bad.
 After all, it has allowed every American to live in a more expensive neighborhood without moving.”– Alan Cranston

-The stock market is a favorite topic of cocktail party conversation these days, and for good reason: global stocks finished 58% higher on May 31st versus the end of the first quarter of 2020.
-Granted, that astronomical 14-month return began during the early days of the coronavirus pandemic when stock prices were extremely depressed.
+The stock market is a favorite topic of cocktail party conversation these days, and for good reason: global stocks finished 66% higher on June 30th versus the end of the first quarter of 2020.
+Granted, that astronomical 15-month return began during the early days of the coronavirus pandemic when stock prices were extremely depressed.
 But regardless of the starting point, a gain of that magnitude always draws interest from casual observers as well as investment professionals and stay-at-home day traders.

 While this bounce in the stock market was happening, a much less exciting but potentially more impactful surge somehow eluded public scrutiny: intermediate and long-term interest rates, which had plummeted in the early days of the pandemic, began to rise.
 The US ten-year bond, which had yielded 0.62% in March 2020, rose to a peak of 1.75% earlier this year.
 Its movement has led to some hand-wringing among politicians and market commentators, and their concern centers on one thing: inflation.